 During divorce, child custody is one of the issues that many parents grapple with.

-To start off, a ‘child’ of a marriage is defined in the Women’s Charter, as a child who is under 21 years of age.
+To start off, a ‘child’ of marriage is defined in the Women’s Charter, as a child who is under 21 years of age.
 Custody refers to the parent who has legal decision-making authority in the life of a child.

-This decision-making authority commonly includes major life issues such as health, religion and education.
+This decision-making authority commonly includes major life issues such as health, religion, and education.
 The parent, which has care and control over the child, is the parent with whom the child lives with on a day-to-day basis.

 Allow us to take it from here.

-This custody arrangement is rare, and is usually issued by the court only when the other parent is deemed ‘unfit’ for custody.
+This custody arrangement is rare and is usually issued by the court only when the other parent is deemed ‘unfit’ for custody.
 In a sole custody situation, the court may grant visitation rights to the other parent.
 However, these visits may be supervised, especially if the parent deemed ‘unfit’ for custody has a history of domestic abuse or violence.

 The court has generally been in favour of joint custody so that parental bonds are maintained and both parents can execute their common responsibilities for the upbringing and development of their children.